seandegeedev/kudos/README.md

 ### Create a `.env` file

-Using the provided `template.env` create a `.env` file and define/change any needed environment variables within.
+Within the `src` folder, using the provided `template.env` create a `.env` file and define/change any needed environment variables within.

 ### Install dependencies